 Generally, an employer is eligible for the work opportunity tax credit only for qualified wages paid to members of a targeted group, which are:

-- Qualified members of families receiving assistance under the Temporary Assistance for Needy Families (TANF) program
+- Qualified IV-A Temporary Assistance for Needy Families (TANF) program recipients

 - Qualified veterans

 - Designated community residents

 - Qualified summer youth employees

 - Qualified food stamp recipients of the Supplemental Nutritional Assistance Program (SNAP)

 - Qualified Supplemental Security Income (SSI) recipients

 - Long-term family assistance recipients